menu

 *Checks Life Total*

 These are the creatures that immediately threaten your opponent's life total.
-In SNC, A-Civil Servant or Illuminator Virtuoso are the best examples.
+In SNC, Civil Servant or Illuminator Virtuoso are the best examples.
 In the past, these have been headliners for some of the best archetypes.
 They are aggressive threats and will put pressure on the opponent's life total faster than they might expect.
 Forcing blocks creates its own type of value.

 Occasionally, these cards need some help.
 Two-drops can be both enablers or pay-offs within the various synergies of a given set.
 Typically, creatures in this category are going to be pay-offs, because dealing damage is usually just that.
 Cards like Festival Crasher or Towashi Songshaper can threaten an opponent's life total when they're in the right archetype.
 Playing an early two-drop that synergizes with your next few plays can lead to very explosive starts.